 3. Other state reporting and registration requirements

-Depending on your activities and the size of your organization, you may need to register with the Florida attorney general before doing any fundraising activities.
-Check with the Florida attorney general's website at www.doacs.state.fl.us/onestop/cs/solicit.html for additional rules, or for detailed information about fundraising registration requirements, see Nonprofit Fundraising Registration: The 50-State Guide, by Stephen Fishman (Nolo).
+Depending on your activities and the size of your organization, you may need to register with the Florida Department of Agriculture and Consumer Services (FDACS) before doing any fundraising activities.
+Check with that office for additional rules, or for more information about fundraising registration requirements, see Nonprofit Fundraising Registration: The 50-State Guide, by Stephen Fishman (Nolo).